 This has also meant something of a brain transplant for the code.
 All the API calls that formerly called the google maps API now call similar code provided by mapbox, and this change was the lion’s share of the work I had to do.
 It means a lot has changed under the covers, so if you find a bug, that could be why (please let me know if you do.)
 That was why, for a little while there, the ability to edit routes in the middle (rather than just adding/removing points from the end) was disabled.
 It was the most time-consuming retrofit, and I just had to push it out til later to stay under the deadline imposed by google for pricing changes.

 It turns out that sending a giant super high resolution camera into space on the nose of a rocket, and taking pictures of Earth with it for decades, is kind of expensive.
 I now know that this is one of the biggest costs that google was subsidizing.
+Some companies already provide a similar service to their clients as they help provide high-resolution historical satellite images and many other things.
 The provider I finally landed on for my map tiles had satellite data, but at much lower resolution, to the point of being basically unusable.
 I stayed with mapbox, who had better images, but it was still costing 40-50 dollars per day and wasn’t something I could continue to pay for.
 So, for a while, the site was set up to seriously curtail the amount of satellite imagery you could get.
 You could do a “glance” of satellite or hybrid images, then it would flip back to a map whenever you moved or zoomed.

 Some of you guys reeeeeeeaaaaaallllly hated this.

 I don’t blame you.
 I thought it sucked too.
 But some of y’all should really work on being a bit more polite about the emails you send to strangers on the internet.